browncap/twitch-api/README.md

 # twitch-api

-A simple api that returns stream information for specified streamers
+A simple API for retrieving livestream information from Twitch